Fr13drich/ShoppingList/README.md

-# ShoppingList
+# Cookbook2Cart

-ShoppingList is a tool to extract recipes and their ingredients from scanned images of cooking books, parse them using NLP, and output structured data.
-It also provides a GUI and a web interface to create and manage grocery lists from recipes.
+Cookbook2Cart is an intelligent tool that transforms scanned cookbook recipes into structured, digital ingredient lists using OCR and natural language processing.
+With a user-friendly GUI it lets you quickly  manage shopping lists from your favorite recipes, saving you time and making meal planning effortless.
+Perfect for home cooks, food bloggers, and anyone who wants to bridge the gap between traditional cookbooks and modern grocery shopping.

 ## Features
 - Extract recipes and ingredients from scanned images (OCR + NLP)
 - Parse and structure ingredient lists
 - Automatically create and update ingredient files
 - Generate grocery/shopping lists from selected recipes
-- GUI and web interface for editing and managing recipes
+- GUI for editing and managing recipes

 ## Requirements
 - Python 3.8+